Claudio O'Connor: Mark I

 Claudio O'Connor started in the music in 1984.
 He was recommended by Walter Almada, Horse Power bassist.
 When O'Connor joins the band as vocalist, it's renamed to Mark I. The band performed over 30 shows until its dissolution in 1987.
 They recorded two demos, one with two tracks ("Una Farsa Más" and "Traidor") and other with 4 ("El traidor", "(Esto es) Mark", "Tierra marginal" y "Las tablas de la ley").

 Hermética

 Shortly after, Fabián Spataro (former drummer of Mark I) joined the new musical project of Ricardo Iorio.
 Spataro insists to Iorio to try Claudio O'Connor as singer.
 They decided not to continue using the name of V8 band, and Iorio founded along with Antonio Romano, Spataro and O'Connor, Hermética.
 Shortly after, Spataro left the band for personal reasons and was replaced by Tony Scotto.
-In 1989 they release debut album, Hermética, through the newly formed label Radio Tripoli.
+In 1989 they release debut album, Hermética, through the newly formed label Radio Trípoli.
 After, they records the EP Intérpretes in 1990.
 Scotto is replaced by Claudio Strunz, and released the albums Ácido Argentino in 1991 and Víctimas del Vaciamiento in 1994.

 Claudio O'Connor remained in the band throughout its existence (1988–1994), as lead singer.
 While Iorio was a singer and bassist, Antonio Romano was guitarist, and Claudio Strunz, Tony Scotto and Fabián Spataro were drummers.